 Do not spend time on the nuances of finding the 5-number summary for an even number of data points.
 We will use StatCrunch to find 5-number summaries.
-Instead focus on the idea that quartiles divide the data into 4 groups of equal counts (same amount of data in each quartile).
-This is in contrast to histograms that divide the data into bins of equal width.

 Randomly assign groups and let students work on the rest of the activity.
 Circulate and check for accuracy and understanding.